cate-galata/thesis_project_mts/README.md

-src/tot: Contains the source code for the framework and algorithms. data/: Includes datasets used for testing. prompts/: Includes prompts for the LLM. methods/: Includes the implementation classes for all datasets. scripts/: Scripts for running experiments and analyzing results. logs/: Documentation of results.
+src/tot: Contains the source code for the framework and algorithms. data/: Includes datasets used for testing. prompts/: Includes prompts for the LLM. tasks/: Includes the implementation of classes for all datasets. scripts/: Scripts for running tree decomposition experiments and analyzing results. logs/: Documentation of results.

 ## Getting Started